briandowns/sky-island/README.md

 ## Caching

-Rather than cloning the repo each time Sky Island receives a request for a function therein, the previously cloned repo is cached in the build jail indefinitely.
+Sky Island tries it's best to respond to API requests as quickly as possible.
+To achieve some level of speed, a number of caching mechanisms has been implemented for binaries and repositories.
+Upon receiving a request via the API, Sky Island will check to see if there's an associated binary that's already been compiled.
+If there is, that artifact is used.
+If there's no binary, Sky Island checks to see if the repository has been seen before and if so, uses the repo on disk and compiles a binary from there.
+The binary will be added to the binary cache for later use.

 This cache can be busted however by including `cache_bust=true` in payload of a "function run" POST request.
 This will force Sky Island to clone the repo and build a new binary.

 ## API